skeyll/SynicSugar/docs/content/SynicSugar.P2P/ConnectHub/CloseSession.md

 ### Description
 Stop the packet receiver, close all connections, remove the notify events and destroy ConnectManager object.
-Then, Host closees and Guest leaves the lobby.
+Then, Host closees and Guest leaves the lobby. <br>
+When Host closes Lobby, Guests are automatically kicked out from the Lobby.

 ```cs